Are you planning to visit SF, but only have a couple of days? This two-day itinerary for San Francisco will help you squeeze in as much as possible.

 Step inside its main door, take a left, and follow the signs to the Diego Rivera Gallery.
 The gallery is free to enter.
 On its north wall, you will find one of Diego Rivera's frescos.
 It's called The Making of a Fresco Showing the Building of a City.

 He completed this fresco in 1931 and its one of three still open to the public in San Francisco.

 This small gallery often features other works from the students of the Art Institute, so spend some time looking around before heading to your next stop.

 This fresco is open to the public daily from 9am to 5pm.

-Your journey continues with either a hike or a bus ride (#39) up a steep hill to Coit Tower.
+Your journey continues with either a hike or a bus ride (#39) up a steep hill to Coit Tower in Telegraph Hill.
 This lovely building features 1930s murals from the US Government's Public Works Art Project.

 Completed in 1933, these murals show the history of the area in the 1920s and early 1930s.
 They show everything from farmers in the fields picking grapes and oranges to a city scene with several events happening at the same time.